 The test consists of three components: written, listening, and oral.

-You'll likely be asked to fill in the blanks in a written passage, listen to a recording of someone talking and answer basic comprehension questions, and conduct a simple conversation based around an everyday scenario.
+You'll be asked to fill in the blanks in a written passage, listen to a recording of someone talking and answer basic comprehension questions, and conduct a simple conversation based on an everyday scenario.

 One American reader who described his experience of taking the test in 2022 said that he was initially "petrified", but it ended up being a fairly straightforward process, ending with a short role play of a visit to the doctor.